Smith–Hughes Act: Segregation of vocational education students

 The key restrictive section of the Act applied, however, not to teachers but to students.
 Smith–Hughes required that schools or classes giving instruction "to persons who have not entered upon employment shall require that at least half of the time of such instruction shall be given to practical work of a useful or productive basis, such instruction to extend over not less than nine months per year and not less than thirty hours per week".
 (Section 12) Thus, the law required the following: If a high-school student was taught one class by a teacher paid in full or in part from Federal vocational funds, that same student could receive no more than fifty per cent academic instruction.
 The Federal Vocational Board was quickly able to extend the control of students' time to what came to be known as the 50–25–25 rule: fifty percent of the time in shop work; twenty-five percent in closely related subjects, and twenty-five percent in academic course work.
 This rule became a universal feature of State plans from the 1920s to the early 1960s.

 The 1917 Act was virtually silent on manpower projections and on centralized assignment of training quotas to school districts.
 If the driving force of the Act was labor shortages, one would expect it to contain processes to identify shortages and time-controlled means to meet them.
 Surely the 50–25–25 pro-ration of students' time fits the development of some kinds of skills better than others.
 The ultimate effect of the Act, though never stated explicitly, was to identify certain students and teachers as "vocational", and to protect the salaries of the latter by reserving for them (exclusively) certain amounts of Federal money matched by state and local contributions.
 Some critics infer that the authorities saw programs of practical instruction so endangered from a dominant academic elite that they required such protection by Federal law.
 The result, however, was to segregate academic teachers and students from vocational teachers and students and to strengthen the social alienation that early critics of these steps had feared.

-Segregation of the curriculum

-Predictably, vocational teachers emphasized job-specific skills to the almost complete exclusion of theoretical content.
-One result was that the intellectual development of vocational students tended to be limited at a relatively early age.
-Another result was that students so trained were ill-equipped to pass skills along in the workplace or to learn new skills when their jobs disappeared through technological change.
-High schools in the United States then, offered little to students who were interested in technical subjects (conceived as subjects that offer close harmony in the more or less simultaneous interplay of theory and practice).